rkweku/getGeoMetadata/README.md

 ##Description
 getGeoMetadata functions by downloading metadata and parsing the
 characteristics for each sample from a GEO data series or GEO dataset.
-Metadata
-is saved and then can be uploaded to a project on synapse.org.
-There are three
+Metadata is saved and then can be uploaded to a project on synapse.org.
-files within this project.
+There are three files within this project.

+**getGeoMetadataSingle.py**
-getGeoMetadataSingle.py downloads the metadata for one dataset and saves the
-metadata as a csv file
+Downloads the metadata for one dataset and saves the metadata as a csv file

+**getGeoMetadata.py**
-getGeoMetadata.py downloads the metadata for multiple GEO datasets and saves
+Downloads the metadata for multiple GEO datasets and saves the metadata as
-the metadata as a csv file.
-It then uploads all of these into a specified
-table on synapse.org
+a csv file.
+It then uploads all of these into a specified table on synapse.org

+**getGeoMetadataBySample.py**
-getGeoMetadataBySample.py downloads the metadata for one dataset and saves
+Downloads the metadata for one dataset and saves
 the metadata in a format different than the other metadata files.
 It takes
 all unique characteristics and creates a column for it so that each sample
 only has one entry per table.

+**uploadToSynapse.py**
-uploadToSynapse.py uploads an entire folder to synapse in one large table.
+Uploads an entire folder to synapse in one large table.
+This is useful if
-This is useful if getGeometadata.py failed at some point but a large amount
+getGeometadata.py failed at some point but a large amount of data has already
-of data has already been downloaded.
-This can be used later to upload the
+been downloaded.
+This can be used later to upload the full folder once all
-full folder once all data has been downloaded
+data has been downloaded

 ##Requirements
 **getGeoMetadata requires the following python libraries to perform properly**